 You can’t change what the market is doing.
 You can only change yourself in a way that allows you to perceive what it may do next with increased clarity and objectivity.p.
 68

 So even though you can’t actually control the market’s movement, you can learn how to control your perception of the market’s movement in a way that allows you the maximum objectivity.
 Learning to perceive objectively will increase your ability to let the market tell you when to get in and when to get out.p.
 69

 If you did not start your trading career with the proper mental perspective or with a disciplined approach, then it is likely you have suffered some degree of psychological damage.p.
 71

 By learning to release yourself from pain, you will be reducing the fear and automatically opening yourself up to new awareness about the nature of the markets.

 Instead of being focused on pain avoidance, you can be focused on what the markets are telling you.p.
 71

-Your ability to execute your trades is a function of the amount of fear your generate or lack of it.p.
+Your ability to execute your trades is a function of the amount of fear you generate or the lack of it.p.
 71

 The effects of fear on one’s behavior are obvious, limiting one to the point of complete immobility.
 If you can’t execute your trades properly, even when you perceive the most perfect opportunity, it is because you have not released yourself from the pain contained in the memories of the past trading experiences and because you still don’t trust yourself to act appropriately in any given set of conditions.
 If you did, there would be no fear or immobility.p.
 72